 You would attend prep group sessions each week for 2 weeks prior to receiving psilocybin on the the medication dosing date.
 At the retreat you will have group sessions (the third prep session) and an individual session, followed by the psilocybin session.
-After the psilocybin session, you would have one integration group session at the retreat, and two more integration visits over the next 2 weeks, with questionnaires up to 6 months after the psilocybin session.
+After the psilocybin session, you would have one integration group session at the retreat, and three more integration visits over the next 6 weeks, with the last questionnaires at 6 months after the psilocybin session.